CheeseLad/docs/docs/homelab/services/portainer.md

 # Portainer

 ## Description

-Portainer Community Edition is a lightweight service delivery platform for containerized applications that can be used to manage Docker, Swarm, Kubernetes and ACI environments.
-It is designed to be as simple to deploy as it is to use.
-The application allows you to manage all your orchestrator resources (containers, images, volumes, networks and more) through a ‘smart’ GUI and/or an extensive API.
+Portainer is a popular, open-source management platform for Docker, making it easy to manage and monitor your containers, images, and volumes.
+Its purpose is to simplify the process of deploying and managing containerized applications, making it a great tool for home servers and homelabs.
+With Portainer, you can easily create, manage, and troubleshoot your containers, as well as access features like templates, backups, and user management.
+It provides a user-friendly web interface that's perfect for those who want to manage their Docker environment without using the command line.

 ## Docker Compose File